stratosphererl/stratosphere/database/README.md

     - Click "Finish" (I did not install Stack Builder, nor did the video I follow; unsure if it is needed)

 2. Create Stratosphere Database
-    a.
-Run SQL Shell (psql)
+    - Run SQL Shell (psql)
-    b.
-Press "Enter" four times
+    - Press "Enter" four times
         i.
 NOTE: I am not sure how to create different usernames for each of us; that might be preferable
-    c.
-Enter password created earlier
+    - Enter password created earlier
         i.
 NOTE: Nor am I sure how to create different passwords for each of us; again, preferable
-    d.
-Copy code from 0_CreateDatabase.sql into psql command line
+    - Copy code from 0_CreateDatabase.sql into psql command line
-    e.
-Exit form psql
+    - Exit form psql

 3. Populate Stratosphere Database
-    a.
-Run SQL Shell (psql)
+    - Run SQL Shell (psql)
-    b.
-Press "Enter" once
+    - Press "Enter" once
-    c.
-Input "stratosphere" for database
+    - Input "stratosphere" for database
-    d.
-Press "Enter" twice
+    - Press "Enter" twice
-    e.
-Enter password created earlier
+    - Enter password created earlier
-    f.
-Type "\i <filepath of 2_ActualCreateTable.sql (make sure filepath uses / instead of \)>" and press "Enter"
+    - Type "\i <filepath of 2_ActualCreateTable.sql (make sure filepath uses / instead of \)>" and press "Enter"
-    g.
-Type "\i <filepath of 3_ActualInsertMock.sql>" and press "Enter"
+    - Type "\i <filepath of 3_ActualInsertMock.sql>" and press "Enter"

 4. Seeing Your Work
-    a.
-Type "\d" and press "Enter" --> you will see a table named "replay" has been added
+    - Type "\d" and press "Enter" --> you will see a table named "replay" has been added
-    b.
-Type "\i <filepath of 4_ActualSelectAll.sql>" and press "Enter" --> you will see three rows of data have been added to "replay"
+    - Type "\i <filepath of 4_ActualSelectAll.sql>" and press "Enter" --> you will see three rows of data have been added to "replay"